billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 draft: false
 ---

-Astro allow us to only create static files during the build step for published work by filtering through collection and filtering out draft posts.
+Astro allows us to only create static files during the build step for published work by filtering through the collection and filtering out draft posts.
 But it doesn't prevent Git from knowing the context of your collection.

-So what ends up happening is you might check in your drafts into your Git history.
-From me, I didn't want my draft blog posts to be viewable until they are ready to be published.
+So what ends up happening is you might check in your drafts in your Git history.
+For me, I didn't want my draft blog posts to be viewable until they were ready to be published.

-I thought about adding my draft files into another folder and use gitignore but it wasn't an elegant solution since I have to manually move files from the drafts folder and into the proper folder each time I want to publish a blog.
+I thought about adding my draft files into another folder and using gitignore, but it wasn't an elegant solution since I have to manually move files from the drafts folder and into the proper folder each time I want to publish a blog.

-A solution I came up with was to use Husky to trigger pre-commit scripts and unstage all my markdown drafts.
+A solution I came up with was to use Husky to trigger pre-commit scripts and unstaged all my markdown drafts.
 I'll show you exactly how I did that below.

 ## What is Husky?

-If you don't know what Husky is, it's a program that will run during different lifecyles of your Git workflow.
+If you don't know what Husky is, it's a program that will run during different life cycles of your Git workflow.
 This is particularly useful for doing a bunch of things before and after committing files in your Git history.

-Usually you will see the `pre-commit` hook used often for performing linting, prettifying, or running tests on your project.
+Usually, you will see the `pre-commit` hook often used for performing linting, prettifying, or running tests on your project.

 ### List of Git Hooks Husky supports

 Husky supports all client-side Git hooks.
-There are 13 of them total.
+There are 13 of them in total.

 - applypatch-msg
 - commit-msg